WooCommerce vs Shopify:

 This helps you to boost your sales and in return revenue.
 From the customer’s point of view, it gives them the flexibility to pay in their currency.
 It becomes a win-win situation for you and your customers.

 WooCommerce cannot be used as an e-commerce content management system (CMS).
 Developers use it to build online stores only.

 It lacks some essential advanced features to make store management easier.
 To improve the user experience in your store, you have to purchase themes and features that increase the expenses of your store.

 Too Many Updates:

 There are regular updates in WordPress for the optimal security of the system.
-Due to too many updates in WordPress makes it more time-consuming for you to handle the security issues of your store.
+Too many updates in WordPress make it more time-consuming for you to handle the security issues of your store.

 Due to updates, you must prepare yourself to cater to the issues of data backup and testing WordPress plugins.